Food security: Access

 Goats are an important part of the solution to global food security because they are fairly low-maintenance and easy to raise and farm.

 Food access refers to the affordability and allocation of food, as well as the preferences of individuals and households.
 The UN Committee on Economic, Social and Cultural Rights noted that the causes of hunger and malnutrition are often not a scarcity of food but an inability to access available food, usually due to poverty.
 Poverty can limit access to food, and can also increase how vulnerable an individual or household is to food price spikes.
 Access depends on whether the household has enough income to purchase food at prevailing prices or has sufficient land and other resources to grow its food.
 Households with enough resources can overcome unstable harvests and local food shortages and maintain their access to food.

+Relationship between food insecurity and food prices, 2014–2024.

 There are two distinct types of access to food: direct access, in which a household produces food using human and material resources, and economic access, in which a household purchases food produced elsewhere.
 Location can affect access to food and which type of access a family will rely on.
 The assets of a household, including income, land, products of labor, inheritances, and gifts can determine a household's access to food.
 However, the ability to access sufficient food may not lead to the purchase of food over other materials and services.
 Demographics and education levels of members of the household as well as the gender of the household head determine the preferences of the household, which influences the type of food that is purchased.
 A household's access to adequate nutritious food may not assure adequate food intake for all household members, as intrahousehold food allocation may not sufficiently meet the requirements of each member of the household.
 The USDA adds that access to food must be available in socially acceptable ways, without, for example, resorting to emergency food supplies, scavenging, stealing, or other coping strategies.

 The monetary value of global food exports multiplied by 4.4 in nominal terms between 2000 and 2021, from US$380 billion in 2000 to US$1.66 trillion in 2021.